Kyrodan/KeeAnywhere/BUILD.md

 * chocolatey\keepass-plugin-keeanywhere.nuspec
 * version_manifest.txt (change only for production releases)

-After merging *develop* to *master* change version in *develop* to **next** unstable version (e. g.
+After having pushed and tagged the current version, then change version to **next** unstable version (e. g.
 0.2.0-unstable) - just to make clear ths is a development snapshot and generally not released to public.

 # Version examples
 Versions are always counted upwards.
 Each version is unique.